 , if they don't have this symbol, they're NOT an admin)

 - Another excellent tip is to ensure all your security measures are also up to day for the email address you have connected to your account.
 If your email isn't secure malicious users can gain access and recover your password.

 - One last thing: if for whatever reason your account gets hijacked, know of the correct procedure to regain control of it: FAQ #660: My deviantART account has been hacked.
 What can I do?

 So there! mystery solved!

-More than fearing a hacker hijacking your account, take the necessary measures to assure you have your account well protected and don't neglect it!
-And instead of keep spreading false rumors, spread the word about these tips.
+More than fearing a hacker hijacking your account, take the necessary measures to make sure you have your account well protected and don't neglect it!
+And instead of spreading false rumors, spread the word about these tips.
 Don't feed fear, spread information!